Updates

 She joined the Forestry Commission of Zimbabwe as a general hand.
 Soon, though, Ndlovu decided to become a ranger.
 She wound up being deployed to protect the wildlife in Panda Masuie.

 The Forestry Commission of Zimbabwe and Wild Is Life co-manage the forest with support from IFAW (International Fund for Animal Welfare).
-The trio of organizations works together to secure, restore and maintain healthy ecosystems that support rehabilitation and release of orphaned elephants back into the wild.
+The trio of organisations works together to secure, restore, and maintain healthy ecosystems that support the rehabilitation and release of orphaned elephants back into the wild.

 The Forestry Commission and IFAW have taken several steps to protect the reserve, including establishing anti-poaching units.
 Ndlovu serves in one of these units, tasked with protecting wildlife at Panda Masuie.